Syracuse Orange and the Drexel Dragons meet - WTOP News

 Philadelphia; Saturday, 3:30 p.m.
 EST

-BOTTOM LINE: Syracuse will take on Drexel at Xfinity Mobile Arena in Philadelphia, Pennsylvania.
+BOTTOM LINE: Syracuse will face Drexel at Xfinity Mobile Arena in Philadelphia, Pennsylvania.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.